NickTheSecurityDude/ec2-mitre-attack-workshop/README.md

 # EC2 Mitre Attack Workshop

-In this workshop you will simulate an AWS account breach from start to finish, starting with reconnaissance, ending with impact, and a number of steps in between such as credential access, privilege escalation and exfiltration.
+In this workshop you will simulate an AWS account breach from start to finish, starting with reconnaissance, ending with impact, and 8 steps in between such as credential access, privilege escalation and exfiltration.

 To get started you will need:
 - an AWS Account (please use a sandbox account)